kayaalperen1/MTA-Metro/README.md

 # MTA-Metro

+A study was carried out to place the street teams in the best way possible by sticking to the scenario.
+Worked with metro hourly passenger data.

 Scenario:

 It was very nice to meet and chat with you at the event, where we just met and had a nice chat.
 We would love to take the next steps together to see if working together makes sense for both parties.